aditya23043/notes/sem3/ap/main.md

     |__ ...
 ```

+- We can create our own excpetion by extending one of these abstract exception classes
+- Note: we cannot extend the throwable class

 ### STACKFRAME
 - A region of stack reserved for local variables and other stuff of a specific function / method / program
 - Every time an exception is thrown and if it has to handle that, a new stack frame is made